 Because of the rigorous workouts and extreme conditions our mouths must endure every day, most people need restorative or reconstructive dentistry at some point in life.
 A thorough exam every six months will help us keep your mouth healthy throughout your lifetime.
 Dr. Scott may recommend cavity repair with white fillings, structural restoration with white crowns, inlays, or onlays, replacing missing teeth with crown and bridgework or dentures, or a customized full-mouth reconstruction plan that will return total oral health, function, and beauty to your mouth.
-Please contact our West Monroe, LA location today if you have any questions about our restorative services, or if you’d like to schedule a visit.
+Please contact our dental office today if you have any questions about our options for restorative dentistry in West Monroe, LA, or if you’d like to schedule a visit.

 Dr. Scott provides custom-made crowns and bridges as effective methods for repairing teeth at various stages of distress, whether they’re decayed, weakened, incomplete, or missing altogether.
 Our restorative work is designed with the highest quality in mind and from excellent, long-lasting materials so that patients can rely on their renewed smiles for many years at a time.

 Traditionally, fillings were made of dark-colored amalgam that stood out in a natural smile.
 Here in West Monroe, Dr. Scott is proud to now offer an alternative to cavity treatment that is both effectively restorative and pleasingly cosmetic – tooth-colored fillings.
 This composite resin material can be precisely matched to the shade of natural enamel for a final result that blends in seamlessly.
 Better yet, because it bonds directly to the tooth, the filling can be smaller and more conservative, preserving more healthy dental structure.